Find yourself, then find your girls.

 Rather, meeting girls is easy for me because, through the accumulation of experience, I now have something called intuition.

-Now, I won’t talk to just any ten girls.
+Now, I won’t talk to just any girl.
 I talk to girls who have a certain way about them.
 It has little to do with how they look, and more to do with how they are.
 If you’re looking for it, after a while you’ll notice some girls make a pre-conscious impression on you, and you’ll start walking toward them before you know what’s happening.

 These girls aren’t just any girls; they’re my girls.